TheOdinProject/curriculum/ruby_programming/basic_ruby/problem_solving.md

 Some of the questions you should answer at this part of the process:

-* Does your program have a user interface? what will it look like? what functionality will the interface have? sketch this out on paper
+* Does your program have a user interface?
+What will it look like?
+What functionality will the interface have?
+Sketch this out on paper
-* What inputs will your program have? will the user enter data or will you get input from somewhere else
+* What inputs will your program have?
+Will the user enter data or will you get input from somewhere else
 * What's the desired output?
 * Given your inputs, what are the steps necessary to return the desired output?